laojiu/yii2-hejiang-storage/readme.md

     $url = $file->saveAsUniqueHash();
     ```

-    If success, `$url` will be a URL string which can access this file.
+    `$url` will be a URL string which can access this file on success, or `false` on failure.

     If there's any error occurred, these methods will throw a `Hejiang\Storage\Exceptions\StorageException`.
 Don't forget to `try... catch ...`.